Firefighters advance on blaze southeast of San Diego

 JAMUL, Calif.
-(AP) — Firefighters reported making progress against a wildfire that forced hundreds of people to evacuate a popular campground and small community southeast of San Diego.
+(AP) — Firefighters say they are making progress against a wildfire that has forced hundreds of people to evacuate a popular campground and small community southeast of San Diego.

-The state Department of Forestry and Fire Protection said Sunday that an overnight rise in humidity allowed firefighters to advance on the blaze near Pio Pico RV Resort and Campground.
+The state Department of Forestry and Fire Protection said Sunday that a rise in humidity allowed firefighters to advance on the blaze near Pio Pico RV Resort and Campground.

-Authorities reported it was 30 percent contained after burning across more than two square miles.
+Authorities reported it was 70 percent contained by late Sunday after burning across more than 2 square miles (5 square kilometers).

 The blaze broke out Saturday south of Jamul (HAH-mool) and spread rapidly through grass and brush.